-Julie Freischlag MD, FACS, FRCSEd(Hon), DFSVSWake Forest Baptist Health, Chief Executive Officer, Wake Forest School of Medicine, Dean, Atrium Health Enterprise, Chief Academic Officer, Wake Forest, NC
+Julie Freischlag MD, FACS, FRCSEd(Hon), DFSVSChief Executive Officer, Wake Forest Baptist Health; Dean, Wake Forest School of Medicine; Chief Academic Officer, Atrium Health Enterprise, Wake Forest, North Carolina

 Julie A. Freischlag, MD, FACS, FRCSEd(Hon), DFSVS, is the chief executive officer of Wake Forest Baptist Health, dean of Wake Forest School of Medicine, and chief academic officer of Atrium Health Enterprise.
 Consistently ranked among the nation’s top 50 medical centers, Wake Forest Baptist includes a growing, multi-hospital health system and physician network, the state-of-the-art and highly competitive Wake Forest School of Medicine, and the school’s technology transfer and commercialization arm, Wake Forest Innovations.